 Classes on knitting are taught with the machines used in actual work.
 Kiyomi Kaida, a member of a team of experts from JICA visiting the WDC, watches the activity and provides help where needed.
 "The machine stand is wobbly," she points out.
 "We're going to need to fix that."
 Addressing each issue, no matter how minute, helps improve the center's quality of service.

-According to Lahama Baroa, a director at the Ministry of Women Affairs in the state of Niger, "We would like to introduce new courses beyond sewing and knitting to meet the growing needs of women at the center.
-Providing vital skills is a must to help ensure a bright future for these women and their families."
+According to Lahama Baroa, a director at the Ministry of Women Affairs in the state of Niger, "We would like to introduce new courses beyond of the Abuja National Mosque (left) and majestic Aso Rock, Abuja,